CoolerGit/DyslexiRead/README.md

 ## What It Does

 DyslexiRead reads your text aloud, word-chunk by word-chunk, with each group highlighted in sync so your eyes always know exactly where to follow.
-It uses the **OpenDyslexic** font, adjustable text sizes, and your device's built-in voices: no plugins, no subscriptions, no data leaving your device.
+It uses the **OpenDyslexic** font, adjustable text sizes, and your device's built-in voices.
+Hence there are no plugins and no data leaving the device.

 ![DyslexiRead screenshot](./DyslexiRead.png)